Big Cat Rescue Board, Volunteer Committee and Staff

 PRESIDENT, VOLUNTEER COMMITTEE, BOARD OF DIRECTORS

 Jamie Veronica is President of Big Cat Rescue, a member of the Board of Directors, and Chair of the Volunteer Committee.
 She has served in these capacities for well over ten years.
 She spent many years developing a sponsorship program whose financial success continues to contribute largely toward meeting our annual budget.
-Much of her time is also dedicated to orchestrating our annual fundraising event, the Fur Ball, which has recently celebrated its 10th anniversary.

 Jamie is also a licensed wildlife rehabilitator and manages the sanctuary’s bobcat rehab program.
-She has successfully raised, rehabilitated and released several wild Florida bobcats and leads expeditions into the release sites to track and camera trap wild bobcat populations.
+She has successfully raised, rehabilitated and released many wild Florida bobcats and leads expeditions into the release sites to track and camera trap wild bobcat populations.
 She oversees and handles all rescues, veterinary procedures, transfer of animals on the property, and regulatory compliance issues.

 GIFT SHOP MANAGER